yiphei/yif-AI/deep_sight_transformer/README.md

 # DeepSight (WIP)
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX well, so Chrome is advised.

 Virtually all autoregressive models are trained with the singular objective of next token prediction.
 They don't have an explicit objective to think beyond the next token (though they implicitly will).
-Here, I present a new transformer model DeepSight that includes this additional objective of predicting beyond the next token.
+Here, I present a new transformer model DeepSight that includes this additional objective of planning beyond the next token.
 DeepSight beats, with fewer parameters, a canonical decoder-only transformer, both in train and validation loss.

 ## Motivations

-Despite being trained on next token prediction, autoregressive transformer models do develop abilities to think beyond the next token because of parallel training.
-However, this ability, which essentially constitutes planning, is weak and many failure modes can be attributed to weak planning abilities.
+Despite being trained on next token prediction, autoregressive transformer models do develop abilities to plan beyond the next token because of the attention mechanism.
+However, this ability is rather weak and many failure modes can be attributed to this weakness.

 This project explores how planning many steps beyond the next token can be formulated as an objective function, in addition to the regular next token prediction.
-The new model presented here, DeepSight, implements a planning objective function.This, along with novel components described in sections that follow, beats – with fewer parameters – the baseline of a decoder-only transformer, both in train and validation loss.
+The new model presented here, DeepSight, implements a planning objective function that takes into account n tokens in the future.
+This, along with novel components described in sections that follow, beats – with fewer parameters – the baseline of a decoder-only transformer, both in train and validation loss.

 ## Architecture

 At the high level, the architecture consists of an autoregressive encoder-decoder (like encoder_decoder_transformer).
-This architecture makes it easier to express the planning objective function.
+The encoder-decoder separation is necessary to the formulation of the planning objective

 ### Encoder-Decoder